mouseless/baked/unreleased.md

 - Changed Id automaping logic.
 Now `Guid` properties named as `Id` are being mapped as Id.
-- Object props were not being mapped as text, fixed
+- Object properties were not being mapped as text, fixed